Coinmama VS Coinbase: Crypto Exchange Comparison

 Coinmama VS Coinbase: The Comparison

-As we’ve mentioned in the introduction, Tthe platform accepts credit or debit cards as we’ve mentioned in the introduction but they have to be issued by Visa or Mastercard.
+As we’ve mentioned in the introduction, the platform accepts credit cards or debit cards but they have to be issued by Visa or Mastercard.
 Recently, SEPA payments have been added as a payment option.
+PayPal payments are not an option.
 Another thing to keep in mind is that Coinmama is not a wallet provider, which means that you will have to find a secure storage method elsewhere for your digital coins elsewhere.

 In comparison, Coinbase supports even fewer cryptocurrencies due to its strict Digital Asset Framework that evaluates the coins before they’re deemed secure enough to be listed for purchase.
 Currently, the platform only supports the famous four: Bitcoin, Bitcoin Cash, Ethereum, and Litecoin.
-However, on Coinbase, you’re allowed to not only to buy cryptos but to sell them, store them, convert or transfer them to someone else too.
+However, on Coinbase, you’re allowed to buy Bitcoin and other cryptos, sell them, store them, convert, or transfer them to someone else too.
 Plus, there’s a special Coinbase wallet where you can store these coins.
 You will find details on storing customer funds in the Security section below.

 The digital coins can be bought and traded for fiat and cryptocurrencies but the precise limitations and restrictions can be checked on the Coinbase website since their availability largely depends on one’s place of residence.
 Trading with USDC, for example, is not an option in New York, but transfers are allowed for European and UK residents.